 Use online databases to locate journals articles on a topic.
 Some databases also index books and book chapters.
 Use the Databases tab for a list of useful databases and links.

 References in most databases will include FindIt!atWSU icons that will link to ejournal articles.
 Use Interlibrary Loan/Document Delivery to order articles that are not available electronically.To find out how, go to the Library Services tab and select Getting journal articles.

-, WSU WorldCat, and all online journals and databases are accessible 24/7 from WSU campus locations or remotely by using your WSU Network ID (ZZusis ID).
+All online journals and databases and ebooks are accessible 24/7 from WSU campus locations or remotely by using your WSU Network ID (ZZusis ID).
 Just do your search as you would on campus.
-When you try to access WSU-subscribed resources, you will be asked for your WSU NID.
+When you try to access WSU-subscribed resources, you will be asked for your WSU Network ID.
 Enter it and you will be allowed access.
 You may also order articles and books remotely, too.